andrewjiang/shortie/README.md

-# Shorite
+# Shortie

-Shorite is a Node.js application that provides a RESTful API and integrates with a Telegram bot to summarize group chat messages using OpenAI's GPT-4o model.
+Shortie is a Node.js application that provides a RESTful API and integrates with a Telegram bot to summarize group chat messages using OpenAI's GPT-4o model.

 ## Features